Ocala, Florida

-Ocala (/oʊ'kælə/ oh-KAL-ə) is a city in and the county seat of Marion County within the northern region of Florida, United States.
-As of the 2020 United States Census, the city's population was 63,591, making it the 54th most populated city in Florida.
+Ocala (/oʊ'kælə/ oh-KAL-ə) is a city in and the county seat of Marion County, Florida, United States.
+Located in North Central Florida, the city's population was 63,591 as of the 2020 census, up from 56,315 at the 2010 census and making it the 43rd-most populated city in Florida.
+Ocala is the principal city of the Ocala metropolitan area, which had a population of 375,908 in 2020.

-Home to over 400 thoroughbred farms and training centers, Ocala was officially named the Horse Capital of the World in 2007.
+Home to over 400 thoroughbred farms and training centers, Ocala is considered the "Horse Capital of the World".
 Notable attractions include the Ocala National Forest, Silver Springs State Park, Rainbow Springs State Park, the College of Central Florida, and the World Equestrian Center.

-Ocala is the principal city of the Ocala, Florida Metropolitan Statistical Area, which had an estimated 2017 population of 354,353.